 LESS IS MORE

 Choose clothes that are versatile and can be dressed up or down to suit your needs.
 Use a laundry service instead of packing more than you really need.
-Accessories –– your shoes, scarves, and jewelry –– are the best way to bring variety to a limited wardrobe.
+Accessories – your shoes, scarves, and jewelry – are the best way to bring variety to a limited wardrobe.
 But leave Imelda Marcos at home.
-Three pairs –– a lightweight runner, a metallic flat (forget heels on holiday) and a basic flip flop is all you need.
+Three pairs – lightweight running shoes, a metallic flat (forget heels on vacation), and a basic flip flop are all you need.
 Gents, substitute that flat for a comfortable loafer of your own.
-The wonderful thing about a Panama is that it flat packs.
-ATurkish fouta triples as a towel, scarf and beach pareo.
+The wonderful thing about Panama is that it flat packs.
+A Turkish Fouta triples as a towel, scarf, and beach pareo.
 And think about a down-filled jacket and a pashmina for cooler locales.
-The latter will come in handy on long flights and when head covering is the local custom.
-And don’t leave home without the ultimate pillow.
+The latter will come in handy on long flights and when head covering is the local custom

 That Berber rug may not fit in your suitcase, but what to do with all those babouches you picked up in the medina?
 An empty Longchamp Pliage, (stash it at the bottom of your suitcase) will surely get filled on your travels.
 And you can ship the rug home!